 All manufacturers brag about their cameras being stuffed with lots of features.
 Most times they provide the same thing under a different name.

 I do not recommend buying a high-end and regular advanced camera as your first one.
 The amount you spend on the most advanced camera cannot automatically complete the incredible masterpiece.
-The miracle operator is behind of the DSLR camera – you.
+The miracle operator is behind the DSLR camera – you.

-On the other hand, the multiple options will confuse you.
+On the other hand, multiple options will confuse you.
 Finally, you only work with the “fully-automatic mode”, that is what your “Compact Camera” could realize.
 An entry level DSLR camera could produce better images.
 Of course when coupled with a good lens than a combination of advanced camera and crappy lens.

 Which is the Best Brand of DSLR Camera?